-A detailed LPDR (v2) accuracy and performance assessment was conducted over the global domain and is summarized elsewhere (Du et al. 2017).
+A detailed LPDR (v3) accuracy and performance assessment was conducted over the global domain and is summarized elsewhere (Du et al. 2017; Du et al., 2018).
 A summary of LPDR performance for the primary land parameters is provided below.

 Fractional open water